 - Can all microbes can be identified against known existing bacterial strains?

-- Are the microbes in the bladder commensal, pathogenic or capable of altering a healthy urinary microbiome?
+- Are the microbes in the bladder or vaginal tracts commensal, pathogenic or capable of altering a healthy microbiome?
 In other words, what are their virulence factors?

-- What influence do fungal microbes play in infection?
+- What influence do fungal microbes play in a UTI infection?

-- How do viruses affect the UM?
+- How do viruses affect the UM/VM?
 Do they contribute to a urinary tract infection, help control bacterial replication through the presence of bacteriophages or simply replicate symptoms of a UTI?

 - How do factors such as age, body mass index, hormonal stresses and other health problems affect someone with a recurrent or chronic urinary tract infection?